nlchung/nlchung/README.md

 ## About Me

 🌱 I’m constantly learning through various passion projects!
-Currently, I'm working on a collaborative trip-planning web app to get familiar with TypeScript and React, and writing firmware for the Electrium Mobility E-Skateboard team!
+Currently, I'm working on a discord bot and writing firmware for an E-Skateboard as part of Electrium Mobility (UWaterloo Design Team)!

 🔭 I’m in search of a software engineering co-op for Summer or Fall 2024